2:1 Jonah prayed to the Lord his God from the stomach of the fish 2and said,

 Salvation belongs to the Lord!”

-10Then the Lord commanded the fish and it disgorged Jonah on dry land.(NET Bible)
+10Then the Lord commanded the fish and it vomited Jonah out onto dry land.(NET Bible)

 63:1 A psalm of David, written when he was in the Judean wilderness.